Academic and professional writing

 WRIT 101: Writing at University is specifically designed to help you meet the extended writing requirements of most university courses.
 This includes teaching you the skills of advanced academic research and how to report and evaluate your research findings using clear academic English and clear, logical text organisation.
 You are encouraged to develop your own area of research interest for the writing you do in this course.

 “I have improved my writing skills, reviewing ability and learnt many useful referencing and researching tips… I really enjoyed this course and would highly recommend it to other students.”
 Hannah Pym | Bachelor of Education

 Writing in English as a second language (WRIT 151)

-Some first-year students are not only having manage the challenging transition from school to university.
-They are also still in the process of making a transition from their first language to using English for living and studying in New Zealand.
-This will still be the case for many students even if they have done their secondary schooling in this country.
+Some first-year students are dealing not only with the challenging transition from school to university.
+They are also dealing with the transition from their first language to English for living and studying in New Zealand.
+This is the case for many students, even if they have done their secondary schooling in this country.

 If you have another first language and feel that your writing in English does not yet have the fluency you would like for comfortable communication with your teachers and peers, WRIT 151 is highly recommended.
 WRIT 151 is specifically designed to help you overcome the particular difficulties faced by second-language writers of English.
 The course will teach you how to produce clear academic prose and to organise your texts for effective communication.

 “I realised there was so much more that I needed to improve for my writings after enrolling in this course... and I knew specifically what I needed to do to improve.”
 Noor Liyana Johari, Bachelor of Commerce student

 Transition to workplace writing

 Moving from university to the workplace involves an even bigger transition than from school to university.
 Producing the many types of writing required for effective communication in almost any workplace environment is well known to be a particularly significant challenge that all new workers face.